dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

 Ease In, Out
    The *Ease In/Out* number fields, change the "length" of the :ref:`"auto" <curve-handle-type-auto>` Bézier handle to control the "root handle" and "tip handle" of the bone, respectively.
    These values are proportional to the default length, which of course automatically varies depending on bone length, angle with the reference handle, and so on.

-   Although easing is a scale-like value, the Edit Mode and Pose Mode versions of the values are added, so they are correspondingly initialized to 1 and 0 by default.
+   Although easing is a scale-like value, the Edit Mode and Pose Mode versions of the values are added, so they get corresponding start values of 1 and 0 by default.

    .. list-table:: Ease In/Out settings example, with a materialized Bézier curve.